 If your debts are primarily business debts or you have provided certain homeland defense or military services, you might not be required to meet the income requirements of the Means Test to file under Chapter 7.
 We have built this functionality in the above-median calculator above, but please reach out to us if you have any questions.

 Exploring Chapter 7 for Coronavirus Debt Relief

 If you want to explore Chapter 7 in greater detail, there are several resources that can help.
-You can check the Chapter 7 Bankruptcy Process to understand how the process works.
-You can also take a means test calculator to estimate your qualification.
-You may always want to review the Chapter 7 Bankruptcy Pros and Cons.
+You can check the Chapter 7 Bankruptcy Process to understand how the process works and also take a means test calculator to estimate your qualification.
+You may always want to review Chapter 7 Bankruptcy Pros and Cons.
 The goal is for you to be most informed about your options and the pros and cons of your options